10th in the UK

 The programme is suitable for both native speakers of English and for students who have been learning English as a second/foreign language.

-- A taster of the University’s flagship York Strengths employability skills programme
+- A taster of the University’s flagship York Strengths employability skills programme and an introduction to some of the pioneering research happening at York.

-Enjoy field trips, excursions and fun-packed activities:
+Enjoy cultural visits, day excursions and fun-packed activities:

 - Daily free time activities led by University of York students